inflac/NightLight/README.md

 The API is designed to handle status updates for [Nightline](https://nightlines.eu/) platforms, allowing the team to easily update information on the website and on Instagram.

-There is also an [android app](https://github.com/inflac/NightLight-App), wrapping the API
+There is also an [android app](https://github.com/inflac/NightLight-App), that interfaces the API.

 # Features
 * Change the status by making a simple GET request